relrod/rublets/README.md

 Config
 ------

-Rublets uses @programble's ConfigRu gem interally.
+Rublets uses @programble's Configru gem interally.
 All this means for you, the user, is that you need to copy rublets.yml.dist to rublets.yml, edit it, and be on your way.

 Contributions
 -------------